-If going this route, you'll be adding flour to the recipe and the result will be a more consistent and firmly baked ricotta recipe that you'll serve in wedges.
+If you go this route, you'll add flour to the recipe, and the result will be a more consistent and firmly baked ricotta recipe that you'll serve in wedges.

-So toppings are the way to go and they can be customized to your palate.
+The toppings can be customized to your palate.

-- Mediterranean veggies: just like we suggest for the dip, oven bake tomatoes, garlic, red onion, zucchini, eggplant, and other vegetables and pile them up when serving the quiche.
+- Mediterranean veggies: just like we suggest for the dip, oven-baked tomatoes, garlic, red onion, zucchini, eggplant, and other vegetables and pile them up when serving the quiche.

 - Pizza style: use your favorite topping, from traditional pepperoni or sausage to veggie or tomato sauce and mozzarella.

-- Cheese: add some melting cheese like mozzarella or taleggio or maybe blue cheese to the ricotta cheese mixture.
+- Cheese: add some melting cheese like mozzarella, taleggio, or maybe blue cheese to the ricotta cheese mixture before baking.

 - Lemon and garlic: add oven-baked garlic, a teaspoon of lemon juice, and a teaspoon of lemon zest to the ricotta, and use fresh herbs like thyme or oregano.

 - Ricotta: I buy the regular cheese and add heavy cream.
-But you can sometimes find ricotta with cream so you have it all in one place.
+You can sometimes find ricotta with the addition of cream.